kodlian/SwiftRegexDSL/README.md

 - Anchors are currently a little bit raw and can be anywhere in an expression.
 There is certainly more safety and conveniency to add around then.
 - Set are limited to `Character`, which for now for digit we need to use the `Character` representation of this digit.

-Final word, I am definitely not an expert in Regex hence the existence of this framework to ease my pain working with them: so I may have missed and done some mistakes.
+Final word, I am not an expert in Regex hence the existence of this framework to ease my pain working with them: so I may have missed and done some mistakes.
 By making it open source, I hope the swift community contributions will bring it to the next level.